 - a.
-Section 23 (UK wide) enables changes to the timings of urgent warrants under the Investigatory Powers Act 2016.
+Section 23 (UK wide), which enables changes to the timings of urgent warrants under the Investigatory Powers Act 2016.

 - b.
-Section 37 (Schedule 16) (for England) gives Ministers the power to direct the temporary closure of educational institutions and providers.
+Section 37 (Schedule 16) (for England), which gives Ministers the power to direct the temporary closure of educational institutions and providers.

 - c.
-Section 51 (Schedule 21) (for England) allows restrictions to be imposed upon potentially infectious persons including detention, and screening for COVID-19.
+Section 51 (Schedule 21) (for England), which allows restrictions to be imposed upon potentially infectious persons including detention, and screening for COVID-19.

 - d.
-Section 52 (Schedule 22) (for England) enables Ministers to restrict or prohibit gatherings or events and to close and restrict access to premises during a public health response period.
+Section 52 (Schedule 22) (for England), which enables Ministers to restrict or prohibit gatherings or events and to close and restrict access to premises during a public health response period.

 - e.
-Section 56 (Schedule 26) (England and Wales) provides that appeals imposed under powers set out in Schedule 21 of the Coronavirus Act can be heard by telephone or video in civil proceedings in the Magistrates Court.
+Section 56 (Schedule 26) (England and Wales), which provides that appeals imposed under powers set out in Schedule 21 of the Coronavirus Act can be heard by telephone or video in civil proceedings in the Magistrates Court.

 - f.
-Section 77 (UK wide) increases the rate of the basic element of Working Tax Credit.
+Section 77 (UK wide), which increases the rate of the basic element of Working Tax Credit.

 - g.
-Section 78 (for England) is a power for local authorities to change how they meet in meetings held before 7 May 2021.
+Section 78 (for England), which is a power for local authorities to change how they meet in meetings held before 7 May 2021.